Pranto-Roy-10/LifeLine/README.md

 `gunicorn -k eventlet -w 1 -b 0.0.0.0:$PORT app:app`

+### Python version

+Render defaults to Python 3.13.x for new services unless you pin a version.
+This repo pins Python to 3.11.9 via:

+- `.python-version`
+- `PYTHON_VERSION=3.11.9` in `render.yaml`

 ### Database (SQLite)

 By default the app uses SQLite.
 On Render you must use a persistent disk.